Thorough preparation can make investing in a new business a thrilling ride

 Talk to your family, advisors and business partners, if any, about your desire to expand your business, then:

-- Get the A-team together – your financial advisor, accountant and attorney – and create a written
+Get the A-team together – your financial advisor, accountant and attorney – and create a written business plan.

 Navigating the tricky waters of the familial and the financial